Continuing Education Activity

-- Summarize the adverse events and contraindications to various skin antiseptic agents.
+- Summarize the potential adverse events of various skin antiseptic agents.

-- Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who can benefit from dermal antiseptic agents.
+- Explain the importance of improving care coordination among the interprofessional team to enhance care delivery for patients who can benefit from dermal antiseptic agents.

 Mechanism of Action

-Each antiseptic possesses a specific mechanism of action and spectrum of microbes targeted, but also a side-effect profile that should be carefully weighed by the surgeon before selection for the chosen procedure.
+Each antiseptic possesses a specific mechanism of action and spectrum of microbes targeted, and a side-effect profile that the surgeon should carefully weigh before selecting the chosen procedure.
 Other factors to consider when selecting an optimal surgical scrub include the underlying health status of the patient, the expected extent of surgery, the anatomic location of the tumor, and the planned reconstruction.
-Particularly as it relates to the skin, the most common pathogens implicated in SSIs are Staphylococcus aureus, followed by other gram-positive bacteria including coagulase-negative Staphylococcus, Enterococcus, and group A Streptococci.
+Particularly as it relates to the skin, the most common pathogens implicated in SSIs are Staphylococcus aureus, followed by other gram-positive bacteria, including coagulase-negative Staphylococcus, Enterococcus, and group A Streptococci.
 Additional implicated bacteria are gram-negative rods, particularly Escherichia coli and Pseudomonas.
 Broad-spectrum antiseptics generally cover more pathogens and subsequently are some of the most popular in dermatologic surgery.

 Povidone-iodine is a complex of povidone, hydrogen iodide, and elemental iodine.
 It is thought to act via iodination (a form of halogenation) to oxidize lipids of the cell membrane and form salts with microbial proteins.
 Povidone-iodine is a broad-coverage antiseptic with microbicidal activity against gram-positive and gram-negative bacteria (including spores and M. tuberculosis), fungi, viruses, and protozoa.
 Additionally, this antimicrobial acts rapidly after application to the skin, but unlike chlorhexidine, it has minimal residual activity.

-Hexachlorophene is a bisphenol compound that primarily acts by inhibition of the membrane-bound portion of the electron transport chain but may also disrupt microbial cell membranes.
+Hexachlorophene is a bisphenol compound that primarily acts by inhibiting the membrane-bound portion of the electron transport chain and disrupting microbial cell membranes.
 At concentrations used in skin-cleansing agents, it is bacteriostatic and is primarily only active against gram-positive cocci, with little activity against gram-negative organisms and no fungal coverage.
 Hexachlorophene has the advantage of having a residual activity for several hours after use and gradually reduces bacterial counts after multiple uses (cumulative effect).
 Newer agents with broader antimicrobial coverage and fewer side effects have largely replaced hexachlorophene as a surgical scrub.

 Benzalkonium chloride is a quaternary ammonium detergent (also called a cationic surfactant) that acts by irreversibly binding to phospholipids and proteins of the membrane, disrupting the cell membrane.
 It acts as a bactericide against many gram-positive and gram-negative bacteria but has inconsistent coverage against fungi, viruses, and mycobacteria.
 The advantages of benzalkonium are its stability and ability to be applied with a low incidence of irritant contact dermatitis.
 Similar to hexachlorophene, benzalkonium has been replaced by antiseptics with better antimicrobial coverage.

-Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radical) that attack and oxidize essential cell components including lipids, proteins, and nucleic acids.
-Although generally better against gram-positive bacteria, hydrogen peroxide also has a microbicidal effect on gram-negative bacteria, bacterial spores, fungi, and viruses at higher concentrations and with longer contact times.
-In addition to its broad spectrum, it has a rapid onset of action and low cost which made it an attractive option in the past.
+Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radical) that attack and oxidize essential cell components, including lipids, proteins, and nucleic acids.
+Although generally better against gram-positive bacteria, hydrogen peroxide also has a microbicidal effect on gram-negative bacteria, bacterial spores, fungi, and viruses with higher concentrations and longer contact times.
+In addition to its broad spectrum, it has a rapid onset of action and low cost, which made it an attractive option in the past.
 While a common at-home remedy, the evidence argues against routine use as a surgical scrub or cleansing agent due to known cytotoxicity to keratinocytes.